slapxxi/misc/vocabulary/vocabulary-tree.md

   - oppose
     - opponent
     - adversary
     - opposite
+  - object to
+  - conflict
+    - come into conflict
+    - conflicting
+    - in conflict with
+    - conflict of interest
+  - contrast
-    - adverse
+    - contrasting

 + **regret**
   - regret
     - regret
-    - compunction
+    - compunction *guilty feeling about doing sth*
   - be sorry about
   - feel contrite about
   - feel remorse about